-DETERMINE HOW YOUR GLASS SHADE IS HELD IN PLACE AND ALWAYS TAKE MEASUREMENTS FROM THE OUTSIDE EDGE TO THE OUTSIDE EDGE.
-Glass shades are slightly undersize or less than their stated measurement
+DETERMINE HOW YOUR GLASS SHADE IS HELD IN PLACE AND ALWAYS TAKE MEASUREMENTS FROM THE INSIDE EDGE TO THE INSIDE EDGE.

-- If the holder measures 2 1/2", you are looking for 2 1/4" FITTER shades.
+- If the holder measures 2 1/4", you are looking for 2 1/4" FITTER shades.
 You can also find 2 1/4" fitter shades.

 - 6" and 8" sizes are shown under the CEILING AND DISH GLASS category.

-3. Does your glass shade sit on a ring with no screws?
+4. Does your glass shade sit on a ring with no screws?
 You may be looking for a GONE WITH THE WIND globe.
 The ring will measure just over 4" and the globe will have a straight neck that just sits on the ring.
 There is usually a smaller holder for a chimney within the larger 4' ring.

-5. Glass shades for Floor lamps can be confusing.
+6. Glass shades for Floor lamps can be confusing.
 We have found the most common types to be as follows:

 - Shades on older torchiere lamps have a longish neck that measures 2 3/4" which fits around an oversize Mogul light bulb socket.
 Look under the TORCHIERES FOR OLDER LAMPS category for this style.